iamsunnyrpa/code-build-runner/README.md

 # code-build-runner
-This repository will be use for CodeBuild, to trigger the CodeBuild project with GitHub runner.
+This repository will be use for CodeBuild, to trigger the CodeBuild project with GitHub runner